-The Thrive2027 Council includes executives, administrators, and public officials from throughout Greater Portland who will provide the overall guidance and oversight of efforts to ensure the success of Thrive2027.
+The Thrive2027 Council includes executives, administrators, and public officials from throughout Cumberland County who will provide the overall guidance and oversight of efforts to ensure the success of Thrive2027.

 Tony Cipollone is President and CEO of the John T. Gorman Foundation, a Portland-based private foundation dedicated to improving the lives of disadvantaged people in Maine.
 He joined the foundation in 2011 and since then has helped advance a range of new investment strategies aimed at improving results for children, youth and families.
 Prior to that, he was Vice President for Civic Sites and Initiatives at the Annie E. Casey Foundation, where he worked in senior leadership for over 20 years and helped develop and lead numerous initiatives related to education, community redevelopment and policy advocacy, including Casey’s national KIDS COUNT project.
 Tony received his doctorate in Administration, Planning and Social Policy from the Harvard Graduate School of Education.

 Katie Fullam Harris serves as Senior Vice President of Government Relations and Accountable Care Strategy for MaineHealth, Maine’s largest health care system.
 She works with policymakers and employers to shape and respond to public policy and market changes; she leads the System’s efforts to develop new system initiatives that support MaineHealth’s accountable care goals; and she is presently helping to lead a system-wide effort to respond to the opioid epidemic.
 Prior to joining MaineHealth, Katie was the Director of Government Relations for Anthem Blue Cross and Blue Shield in Maine.
 She has also served as a program director for the Maine Development Foundation and as Assistant to the Commissioner for the Maine Department of Mental Health, Mental Retardation and Substance Abuse Services.